April 2026 – Page 2 – gstcomplianceexperts

 • Audit is a verification tool, not necessarily a punitive one.

-• Many small businesses clear GST audits smoothly if they maintain proper records and timely filing.
+• Many small businesses clear GST audits smoothly if they maintain proper records and file on time.

 The key is clean, consistent compliance, not fear.